Woman holding her cheek

 Consultation

-After examining your teeth and taking scans, your dentist will recommend the most effective plan for your dental health concerns.
+After examining your teeth and taking advanced scans and digital X-rays, your dentist will recommend the most effective plan for your dental health concerns.
 If you have an infection in your root canal, we will determine if root canal therapy or tooth extraction is the right course of treatment for you.
-If you do require extraction, we can replace your tooth with an implant and a natural-looking restoration.
+If you do require extraction, we can replace your tooth with a dental implant and a natural-looking restoration.

 Administering Anesthetic